kettanaito/redux-dynamics/README.md

 * `action` is always immutable
 * `context` shared between all subscriptions
 * Declarative reducer subscriptions to the actions
-* Encouragement of pure resolver functions
+* Encouraging pure resolver functions
-* `RegExp` as expected action type
+* Support of `RegExp` as the expected action type

 ## Getting started